Q: How can I customize the appearance of my Dash app?

 and URL Support section in the Dash User Guide.

-Q: How I can I organise my Dash app into multiple files?
+Q: How I can I organize my Dash app into multiple files?

 A: A strategy for doing this can be found in the Multi-Page Apps and URL Support section in the Dash User Guide.